amirouche/lbst/README.md

 debugging or to implement an *undo* feature such as in editors;
-another way immutable datastructures can be put to good use is to keep the data consistent in a concurrent or parallel programming setting, while a flow of executition, the writer, produce a new version of the datastructure, the readers still have access the previous version of the truth without requiring readers to wait for the writer to finish achieving single-writer / multiple readers without locks.
+another way immutable datastructures can be put to good use is to keep the data consistent in a concurrent or parallel programming setting, while a flow of execution, the writer, produce a new version of the datastructure, the readers still have access the previous version of the truth without requiring readers to wait for the writer to finish achieving single-writer / multiple readers without locks.